MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/apply-pattern-content.md

 The reliable web app pattern is a set of objectives to help your web application converge on the cloud.
-The goal of the pattern is to maximize the value of the cloud with minimal cost and effort and create a foundation to modernize.
-The pattern is a viable stopping point for some applications but most should use this pattern as a critical first step in a modernization journey.
+The goal is to maximize the value of the cloud with minimal cost and effort and create a foundation for future modernization.
+This guide simulates the developer journey and discussion the decision process from planning to implementation.
+While the reliable web app pattern is a viable stopping point for some applications, it's a critical first step for most web applications and creates a foundation for future modernizations.

+The guidance assumes an on-premises starting point and focuses on harnessing the reliability of the cloud with minimal changes.
+It shows you how to apply the reliable web app pattern to an on-premises, line-of-business (LOB) ASP.NET web application.

-This article shows you how to apply the reliable web app pattern to a .NET web application.
-The pattern assumes an on-premises starting point and focuses on harnessing the reliability of the cloud with minimal changes.
-There's a companion article that outlines objectives of the reliable web app pattern.
-It helps you understand the business drivers, on-premises context, and reason we chose each Azure service.
+This article shows you how to apply the reliable web app pattern.
+There's a companion article that defines objectives of the reliable web app pattern and walks you through the business drivers, on-premises context, and reason we chose each Azure service.
 For more information, see [Reliable web application pattern for .NET](./pattern-overview.yml)

 ***Reference architecture:*** There's a [reference implementation](https://github.com/Azure/reliable-web-app-pattern-dotnet) that applies the pattern to .NET web application.
 The web app is an employee-facing, line of business, concert ticketing app, and we refer to it throughout this guidance.